+Ready to Win is a unique two-track advanced campaign training for New Americans who want to run for office or be leadership staff on campaigns in the next two years.
 During this “boot camp” style program, participants gain advanced campaign skills, develop a comprehensive campaign plan, and complete an intense campaign simulation, all to fully prepare them for the rigors of a real world campaign.

 We offer two routes into our Ready to Win training:

-- Join the Campaign Leadership Track
+- Campaign Leadership Track

-NAL selects promising Ready to Lead® alumni with a high potential to run campaigns within two years to attend Ready to Win along with NAL Fellows.
+NAL selects New Americans who intend on taking on leadership roles in campaigns within two years to attend Ready to Win along with NAL New American Fellows.

-- How much does Ready To Win cost?
+- How much does Ready to Win cost?

-- What can I expect to learn at Ready To Win?
+- What can I expect to learn at Ready to Win?

-- Who can apply to Ready To Win?
+- Who can apply to Ready to Win?